dshandel/subclonal_evolution_paper/README.md

 For the reproduction of statistics and figures, follow link: https://dshandel.github.io/subclonal_evolution_paper/

-The raw datasets have been deposited under [DEPOSITORY_NAME].
-If you require access to the processed datasets, kindly get in touch with the corresponding author.
+The raw data have been deposited in the NCBI Sequence Read Archive under accession number PRJNA1015247.
+If you require access to the processed datasets, kindly get in touch with the lead author.

 Paper: [INSERT DOI]